AzeemIdrisi/PhoneSploit-Pro/README.md

 * Display an image/photo on target device.
 * Play an audio on target device.
 * Play a video on target device.
+* Get device information.
+* Use Keycodes to control device remotely.

 # Requirements
 * [`git`](https://git-scm.com/) : Git